hpi-schul-cloud/schulcloud-server/apps/server/README.md

 You find the whole [documentation published as GitHub Page](https://hpi-schul-cloud.github.io/schulcloud-server/additional-documentation/nestjs-application.html)

+# Requirements

+* Node.js (see `.nvmrc` for version)
+* MongoDB (`4.x`)
+* RabbitMQ (configure using `RABBITMQ_URL`, see `default.schema.json`)

+## preconditions

+1. Have a MongoDB started, run `mongod`
+2. Have some seed data in datase, use `npm run setup` to reset the db and apply seed data
+3. Have RabbitMQ started, run `docker run -d -p 5672:5672 -p 15672:15672 --name rabbitmq rabbitmq:3.8.9-management`.
+This starts RabbitMQ on port 5672 and a web admin console at localhost:15672 (use guest:guest to login).

 ## How to start the application

 Beside existing [scripts](/), for the nestJS application the following scripts have been added.
 Try not changing the scripts as they should match what NestJS defines by default.
 Execute `npm run ...`